Randall Miller: Midnight Rider manslaughter conviction

 Miller was released from jail on March 23, 2016, after serving slightly more than one year owing to a two-for-one deal made during negotiations for the original plea agreement with Georgia Assistant District Attorney John Johnson requiring the court to revise the original sentence, as it was deemed improper.
-Sarah Jones's father Richard Jones said in his statement to the court, "When [Sarah’s mother] Elizabeth and I agreed to this plea, it was our understanding that he would be serving two years in jail.
-If had we [sic] understood that it would have been one year, we would not have agreed" and stated, "I want to be clear that we don’t want to inflict—we don't mean to inflict more pain to Mr. Miller's family.
+Sarah Jones's father Richard Jones said in his statement to the court, "When [Sarah's mother] Elizabeth and I agreed to this plea, it was our understanding that he would be serving two years in jail.
+If had we understood that it would have been one year, we would not have agreed" and stated, "I want to be clear that we don't want to inflict—we don't mean to inflict more pain to Mr. Miller's family.
 We understand that... it's been quite a lot of pain for their family, but this is, in our view, about a bigger purpose.
 It's about making the film industry a better, safer place.
 And in order to do so, we feel very strongly that this is an important element that Mr. Miller be held fully accountable for what he did."

 In July 2017, Sarah Jones's family was awarded $11.2 million in civil damages.
-As reported in the Los Angeles Times, "[T]he jury found that CSX (the train's operator) was primarily liable for the accident and should pay 35% of the total judgment...
+As reported in the Los Angeles Times, "[t]he jury found that CSX [the train's operator] was primarily liable for the accident and should pay 35% of the total judgment...
 Miller was found responsible for 28% of the amount of the latest ruling.
 Rayonier Performance Fibers, owners of the land where the accident occurred, are responsible for 18% and the rest of the liability is divided between individual members of the film's production company."

+OSHA

+A 2014 Occupational Safety and Health Administration (OSHA) investigation found that it was "unacceptable" that the film crew was "knowingly exposed[...] to moving trains while filming on a live track and railroad trestle."
+OSHA further described the safety violations as "serious" and "wilfull."
+OSHA issued a $74,600 fine to Miller's production company, with Miller appealing the fine directly to OSHA's review board; the board declined to overturn the penalty.
+Miller appealed the board's decision to a panel (three judges) of the Eleventh Circuit Court of Appeals which again upheld the fine.
+Miller further appealed to the Eleventh Circuit for an en banc (all judges of the court) hearing.
+The Eleventh Circuit would affirm the previous judgements and ultimately upheld the fine in 2017.